 Learn about the dog's personality

 Lastly, all dogs are prone to certain medical conditions.
-Of course, it's impossible to know your pups exact fate, you can know what to prepare for.
-For example, flat-faced dogs may be prone to breathing problems and big dogs are known to suffer from hip dysplasia.
+Of course, it's impossible to know your pup's exact fate, you can know what to prepare for.
+For example, flat-faced dogs may be prone to breathing problems and a large dog may be prone to suffer from hip dysplasia.
 It's nothing to be alarmed about, it just helps to know as much as you can going in.